phitranphitranphitran/regexp-saver/README.md

 Open the Command Palette (ctrl/cmd + shift + P) and start typing in "RegExp Saver" to see the commands available.
 The available commands are:

 - Save new RegExp
+- Find in File
+- Find in Selection
 - Replace in File
 - Replace in Selection